-Date: I, , request family and medical leave for the following reason: I acknowle to care for my spouse who has a serious health condition; or school dist edge receipt of information regarding my obligations under the family and medical leave policy of the crict. nat my family and medical leave begin on and I request leave as follows: (check one) continuous I anticipate that I will be able to return to work on intermittent leave for the: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that myspouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves. because I am the spouse; son or daughter; parent;next of kin of a covered service member with a serious injury or illness.
-Details of the needed intermittent leave: I ant icipate returning to work at my regular schedule on .
+Date: I, , request family and medical leave for the following reason: to care for my spouse who has a serious health condition; or edge my obligation to provide medical certification of my serious health condition or that of a family a order to be eligible for family and medical leave within 15 days of the request for certification.
+I acknowle school dist edge receipt of information regarding my obligations under the family and medical leave policy of the trict. one) nat my family and medical leave begin on and I request leave as follows: (check continuous I anticipate that I will be able to return to work on intermittent leave for the: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that myspouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as member of the National Guard or Reserves. because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.
+Details of the needed intermittent leave: I ant cicipate returning to work at my regular schedule on reduced work schedule for the: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that myspouse; son or daughter;parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves. because I am the spouse; son or daughter; parent;next of kin of a covered service member with a serious injury or illness.
+Details of needed reduction in work schedule as follows: I anticipate returning to work at my regular schedule on I realize I may be moved to an alternative position during the period of the family and medical intermittent or reduced work schedule leave.
+I also realize that with foreseeable intermittent or reduced work schedule leave, subject to the requirements of my health care provider, I may be required to schedule the leave to minimize interruptions to school district operations.
+While on family and medical leave, I agree to pay my regular contributions to employer sponsored benefit plans.
+My contributions will be deducted from moneys owed me during the leave period.
+If no monies are owed me, I will reimburse the school district by personal check or cash for my contributions.
+I understand that I may be dropped from the employer-sponsored benefit plans for failure to pay my contribution. agree to reimburse the school district for any payment of my contributions with deductions from future monies owed to me or the school district may seek reimbursement of payments of my contributions in court. acknowledge that the above information is true to the best of my knowledge.
+Signed Date